Saheb, Biwi Aur Gangster Returns: Plot

-The Royal Scandal, the war for power, and fight for money continue with the return of Saheb Biwi Aur Gangster.
-Aditya Pratap Singh is crippled and is trying to recover from the physical disability and his wife's betrayal.
-The lover cum seductress Madhavi Devi is now an MLA, her relationship with Aditya may have broken to shambles but her relation with alcohol is deep, dark and daunting.
-Indrajeet Singh (Irrfan Khan), a ragged prince who has lost everything but his pride, pledges to get back his family's respect which was once destroyed by Aditya's ancestors.
-Ranjana is a modern ambitious girl who is madly in love with Indrajeet Singh.
-The story takes a new turn when Aditya falls in love with Ranjana and forces Birendra, her father, for their marriage.
+The Royal Scandal, the war for power, and the fight for money continue with the return of Saheb Biwi Aur Gangster.
+Aditya Pratap Singh is crippled and is trying to recover from his physical disability and his wife's betrayal.
+The lover and seductress Madhavi Devi is now an MLA; her relationship with Aditya may have broken into shambles, but her relationship with alcohol is deep, dark, and daunting.
+Indrajeet Singh (Irrfan Khan), a ragged prince who has lost everything but his pride, pledges to get back his family's respect, which was once destroyed by Aditya's ancestors.
+Ranjana is a modern, ambitious girl who is madly in love with Indrajeet Singh.
+The story takes a new turn when Aditya falls in love with Ranjana and forces Birendra, her father, into their marriage.